 Austin Peak-- If you want unsurpassed mountain views and incredibly wild country but prefer hiking to climbing and would rather skip the exposure, this gentle, beautiful mountain is for you.
 Although it's only Class 2, it stands out as one of my favorite "climbs" ever, and it's one of the few Western summits I've ever done more than once (as an Easterner who has relatively little time to spend in the West, I try to do different things each time I visit).

 Pinnacle Buttes-- Postcard pictures of this area often or usually feature these striking formations.
 They are prominently visible from Brooks Lake and from the highway (in many places between Dubois and Togwotee Pass) and vie with the Brooks Lake Cliffs as the area's most dramatic landforms.
-There are five distinct summits; the standard route on the highest of them is a Class 3 affair.
+There are five distinct summits; the standard route on the highest of them is a Class 2 affair with a few very short Class 4 pitches.
 Climbers may be drawn by the lure of the many pinnacles, but those pinnacles may be the last things they ever climb.
 Once again, very bad rock.

 Pilot Knob and Lava Mountain-- Dark, flat-topped Lava Mountain is not really in the immediate Togwotee Pass/Brooks Lake area, but it is close enough (a few miles east of the Brooks Lake turnoff) to warrant mention here.
 It is, as its name suggests, a volcanic formation, and it lies south of U.S. 26/287.
 Pilot Knob is just north of Lava Mountain.
 It is a small peak, but it has a fun little summit block.